Thanh-Barnes/baby-busters-task-manager/README.md

 To do:
 - currently when add new task, it add new task in same box column. can we make it go left to right?
-- when add new task, make sure the form clears form when adding another new task
+- when add new task, make sure the form clears form when adding another new task - form reset section in index.js?
 - the modal closes if form is submitted and input is incorrect - to check?
 - when creating `add task` - there are some default values?
 - when page loads, there is a line in the grey container box before adding new task, issue?